 It also seems the number of jobs available to shutdown types is reduced each season.
 That is a big deal, because there could be fewer than 30 of these jobs available to Lagesson when he is NHL ready.
 A player like Dylan McIlrath, who would occupy basically the same roster spot, has been moved once already.
 Lagesson may have hidden offensive skills, the Swedish assist police have fooled us before, but the big part of his value appears to be defensive.

 THE 2014 DRAFT

-- Tyler Vesel No. 153 overall and not making offensive progress in his sophomore NCAA season.
+- Tyler Vesel No. 153 overall.
+One of the more pleasant surprises this season, he is spiking offensively in his junior NCAA season.
 A candidate for the Winter top 20.

 - Keven Bouchard No. 183 overall.
 One of the truly curious draft and follow players, he never did get untracked.
 No longer in the organization.

 ROLLING TOP 20

 - We are almost through the top 20, and almost half of the list is defensemen.
 As well, exactly 25 percent of the list is lefty blue.
 Got that covered, hopefully the Oilers can cull the herd over the summer.

 - The biggest needs (as I see it) at the NHL level are RW, RHD and goal.
 Edmonton has several RW prospects, but only one sure thing.
 All three RWs listed here are likely to graduate as prospects by this time next year.
 If you are looking at the 2017 draft, another RW is likely.